Folders: The Simple Tool to Keep Middle School Students Organized in the Classroom

 As middle school teachers, we always just “assume” that kids know how to organize their notes and papers.

 But…..organization is like any other skill.
-It needs to be explicitly taught.
+We need to explicitly teach middle school students how to be organized!

-There are so many organization tools for students…. the three-ring binder, the composition notebook….
+There are so many tools to keep middle school students organized …. the three-ring binder, the composition notebook….

 After 20 years of teaching, I’ve found a system that’s worked wonders for keeping even the most DISORGANIZED students organized!